code...

 What is South America Trade Data?

-South America's trade data offers a comprehensive overview of the region's economic activities, providing insights into the export and import patterns, popular trading partners, emerging industries, and more.
-South America's trade data also sheds light on emerging industries and product categories.
-By identifying the fastest-growing sectors and popular trade items, businesses can align their strategies to tap into these lucrative markets.
-For instance, the export of agricultural products, minerals and automotive components has gained momentum in recent years, presenting ample trade opportunities.
+South America trade data offers a comprehensive overview of South America trade activities, providing insights into the export and import patterns, popular trading partners, emerging industries, and more.
+South America shipment data also sheds light on emerging industries and product categories.
+Businesses can align their strategies to tap into these lucrative markets by identifying the fastest-growing sectors and popular trade items.
+For instance, the export of agricultural products, minerals, and automotive components has gained momentum in recent years, presenting ample trade opportunities.
 Based on the type of product or service, we provide highly customized and personalized databases for any country.
-This includes South America Trade Data, which includes HS codes, product specifications, importer and exporter details, and shipment records by air, sea or other modes.
-In 2022, the continent's overall export value was estimated to be $224 billion, while its total import value was $149 billion.
-At the moment, South America accounts for 8.1% of world trade.
+This includes South America Trade Statistics, which includes HS codes, product specifications, importer and exporter details, and shipment records by air, sea, or other modes.
+According to South America import data, the continent’s goods imports were valued at $1.40 trillion in 2023, while South America’s export of goods totaled $1.39 trillion based on South America export data.
+At the moment, South America accounts for 6% of world trade.
 The majority of supply, or exports, to South America came from the United States.
-According to South America Trade Data, the three main exports from South America are automobiles, fuel and vehicle parts.
-According to South American Trade Data, the most common imports are medical goods and equipment, electrical and mechanical machinery and machinery.
+According to South America Trade Data, the three main exports from South America are vehicles, mineral fuels, and electrical machinery.
+According to South American Trade Data, the most common imports of the continent are electrical machinery, nuclear machinery, and mineral fuels.

 Are you ready to skyrocket your profits?
 Contact us.